 Furthest right, we see that while images may take 7.0 seconds to load (in aggregate, that is, ignoring concurrency) these images take almost 4 minutes to load in China.
 While those fonts we mentioned earlier were successfully loaded, note that they took 25.4 seconds to do so!
 You can toggle this Load Time to view time allocated to the DNS, SSL, CDN Latency and Download time.

 When we view resources by domain, we can see which domains in particular are explicitly blocked (or incredibly slow): e.g. ajax.googleapis.com, translate.google.com, etc...

 When it comes to video conferencing software, Google Hangouts loads from meet.google.com which is blocked, and two-way/interactive video is indeed a complex for any company.
 If it's one-way video delivery, the resolution is somewhat more straight-forward.
 The easiest way to check is to run one of these tests checking to see if the domain is blocked - and if you're uncertain, give us a shout.

 We built our speed and code tests largely for ourselves, to help evaluate how components load - and to the technical folks, we hope you find these useful.

 We've found that in practice, it's one thing to know the problem, but something else to fix it.
 When you're overhauling large sites for optimal performance, it's a nightmare to identify each specific component, each embed, and each iframe to figure out fixes.
 We've come across thousands of issues across just as many sites - it's what we do every day here, and we'd love to help you automate this as a solution on your end whether it's taking advantage of our optimal off-the-shelf subscription product, or tweaking it to suit your needs more specifically be them security, regulatory, or nuanced in other ways.

-Reach out and we can set you up with some preliminary performance data, as well as Chinafied testing links to evaluate.
+Reach out to Chinafy and we can set you up with some preliminary performance data, as well as Chinafied testing links to evaluate.